 The main reason there are so many ways to enter the senior care market is the sheer number of Americans entering retirement.
 The Baby Boomers just started turning 65 a couple years ago, and millions more will be entering retirement in the coming years.
 This gives entrepreneurs numerous possibilities for offering services to care for Boomers during their golden years; making senior care one of the fastest growing industries in the developed world.

 Sifting through the long list of senior care Franchise Opportunities can take countless hours.
 To help narrow your search and decide which opportunity is right for you, it is best to work with a franchise consultant.
-National Franchise Business Solutions offers free unlimited consulting and a unique multi-step process to help individuals find the senior care opportunity that is right for them.
+Trinity Business Services offers free unlimited consulting and a unique multi-step process to help individuals find the senior care opportunity that is right for them.
 To learn more about how we can help you, fill out the contact form at the bottom of this page for further information.